 I have acted as a peer reviewer for these journals:

 New Review of Film and Television Studies, Journal of Contemporary European Studies, Studies in European Cinema, Film-Philosophy, Deleuze Studies, Studies in Popular Culture , Journal of Adaptation in Film and Performance , Feminist Media Studies, Journal of Greek Media & Culture.

 I have also acted as a reviewer for book proposals submitted to: 1.
 Edinburgh University Press 2.
-Bloomsbury, and 3.
-Palgrave.
+Bloomsbury 3.
+Palgrave, and 4.
+Wallflower Press.